openhab/openhabian/README.md

 ### 64 bit?
 RPi3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
-We provide a 64bit version of the image but it is unsupported so use it at your own risk.
-Please don't ask for support if it does not work for you.
-It's just provided as-is.
-Be aware that to run in 64 bit has a major drawback: increased memory usage.
+Be aware that running in 64 bit has a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.
-Also remember openHABian makes use of Raspberry Pi OS which as per today still is a 32 bit OS.
-We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.

 On x86 hardware, 64 bit is the standard.